sutta » kn » snp » vagga1 » Sutta Nipāta 1.4

 Atha kho kasibhāradvājo brāhmaṇo mahatiyā kaṁsapātiyā pāyasaṁ vaḍḍhetvā bhagavato upanāmesi:

-Then Bhāradvāja the Farmer filled a large bronze dish with milk-rice and presented it to the Buddha:
+Then Bhāradvāja the Farmer poured milk-rice in a large bronze cup and presented it to the Buddha:

 “bhuñjatu bhavaṁ gotamo pāyasaṁ.